P1ntas/Optiiscan/README.md

 ### Workload estimate: 46

--Bug fixes related to download in CSV
+- Bug fixes related to download in CSV
--Show button in the ingredients
+- Show button in the ingredients
--Clicking the Logo redirects to the home page
+- Clicking the Logo redirects to the home page
--Header of the Products table sticky to the top when scroll down -Header of the Logs table sticky to the top when scroll down -Sort the Products table
+- Header of the Products table sticky to the top when scroll down
+- Header of the Logs table sticky to the top when scroll down
+- Sort the Products table
--Sort the Logs table
+- Sort the Logs table
--Added Brand to the Filters
+- Added Brand to the Filters
--Bug fixes related to the filters
+- Bug fixes related to the filters
--Added option to add Labels to the products
+- Added option to add Labels to the products
--Prompt tweaks
+- Prompt tweaks
--Option to choose Gemini or GPT-4
+- Option to choose Gemini or GPT-4